CycloneDX/sbom-utility/README.md

 #### Design considerations

-The utility itself is written in `Go` to advantage the language's built-in typing enforcement and memory safe features and its ability to be compiled for a wide range of architectures.
+The utility itself is written in `Go` to advantage the language's built-in typing enforcement and memory safe features and its ability to be compiled for a wide range of target platforms and architectures.

-The utility also is designed to produce output formats (e.g., JSON) and handle exit codes consistently to make it immediately useful standalone or as part of automated Continuous Integration (CI) tool chains.
+The utility also is designed to produce output formats (e.g., JSON) and handle exit codes consistently to make it immediately useful standalone or as part of automated Continuous Integration (CI) tool chains for downstream use or inspection.

 ---